cmirza/web-sprint-challenge-authentication-and-testing/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.

 1. Differences between using _sessions_ or _JSON Web Tokens_ for authentication.

+  - Sessions are stateful and are managed by the server.
+JSON Web Tokens are stateless and the user is responsible for managing them.

 2. What does `bcryptjs` do to help us store passwords in a secure manner?

+  - bcryptjs allows for hashing, salting value and number of hashing rounds to secure passwords.

 3. How are unit tests different from integration and end-to-end testing?

+  - Unit tests are used to test isolated functions of an application.
+End-to-end are used to test how the entire system works together.

 4. How does _Test Driven Development_ change the way we write applications and tests?

+  - TDD is the process of writing tests before you write code.
+You think of the most likely ways where a unit of code could fail, write a test to check for that, then write a function that passes the test.